|The 2013 program (19-30 August) has been successfully completed

 200 yen more expensive) with automatic ticket gates.

 - Haneda Airport (airport code: HND) (Urban airport of Tokyo.
 Numerous domestic flights

 and also some international flights especially late arrivals and early

 departures of a day.
 Late arrivals do not connect to the trains to Niigata

 - East Japan Railways (JR East) connecting Narita Airport and Tokyo as well as Tokyo and Niigata by super express trains (Jo-Etsu Shinkansen; mostly every hour)

-- JR East Pass (especially relevant is the "Flexible 4-day" type for Youth (12-25 years of age) which costs only 16,000 Yen for unlimited ride on
+- JR East Pass (Especially relevant was the "Flexible 4-day" type for Youth (12-25 years of age) which

 - Maps of major train stations (if you simply want to know the plans of stations)